rahulkapoor90/Super-productivity/README.md

 - [Toby](https://chrome.google.com/webstore/detail/toby-for-chrome/hddnkoipeenegfoeaoibdmnaalmgkpip?hl=en) - Toby is what I use instead of native Google Chrome bookmarks storage to organize tools/websites I need quickly.
 Use this tool, you'll love it.
 Attaching a quick screenshot below so you have an Idea of how I use it.

+- [LastPass](https://www.lastpass.com/) - Simple solution for all your accounts which it stores with strong passwords.
+Highly Recommended.

+- [Cold Turkey](https://getcoldturkey.com/) - No other blocking tool works as great as Cold Turkey.
+Unlike Stay Focusd it doesn't even let you uninstall the app if blocking is active.
+Crazy stuff.

 ![Toby Screenshot](http://oi68.tinypic.com/2lt6mhf.jpg)

 ### Dumb Tools (Some may want to use it):